mindflayer/flask-breathalyzer/README.rst

 Features
 ========
 - Pushing exceptions to Datadog;
-- Blacklist for `headers` or `data` as list of *XPATH style* strings (you may have some headers you do not want to publish for privacy, or maybe some body fields you do not need to display - e.g.: base64 blob).
+- Blacklist for `headers` or `data` as list of *XPATH style* strings (you may have some headers you do not want to publish for privacy, or maybe some body fields you do not need to display - e.g.: a base64 blob).

 Installation
 ============